PPL-IIITA/ppl-assignment-lorduchiha/README.md

         open terminal and change Directory to extracted folder "ppl-assignment-lorduchiha".

+       FOR QUESTION 1 & 2--->

-        then change Directory to "/questions/src".
+                       Then change Directory to "/questions/src/".

-        then use command  -->  for qquestion 1:javac q1.java    --then   java q1
+                       Then use command -->  for question 1: javac q1.java    --then--   java q1
-                                for question 2:javac q2.java    --then   java q2
+                                             for question 2: javac q2.java    --then--    java q1

+      FOR QUESTIONS 3 TO 10--->

+                              for questions 3 to 10 folder are named according to the question. open the folder for that question then go to the path "\src\q3\" after opening the src folder run the main.java file using  javac main.java ----then--- java main. similarly you can open for other questions named folder also.